konnectors/openpath/README.md

 What is this konnector about ?
 ------------------------------

-This konnector retrieves your trips saved by the Tracemob app in a GeoJSON format.
+This konnector retrieves your trips from an [e-mission-server](https://github.com/e-mission/e-mission-server), thanks to the traces retrieved from your Cozy app.
 You can then visualize them directly on a map.

-See the [Tracemob](https://github.com/fabmob/tracemob-phone) repository for more technical insights.

 ### Open a Pull-Request